-One of the top needed careers is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to make.
+One of the most needed jobs is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to receive.

 Some are HVAC-R professionals, which means they also work with refrigeration.